Chiropractic Frequently Asked Questions

-Although chiropractors use their hands for most treatments, they may also use other methods such as heat, specialized adjusting instruments, ultrasound, electrotherapy, personalized exercise programs, muscle-testing and balancing.
+Although chiropractors use their hands for most treatments, they may also use other methods such as heat, specialized adjusting instruments, acupuncture, ultrasound, electrotherapy, personalized exercise programs, muscle-testing and balancing.
 Your chiropractor can also give you information and guidance on how you can stay healthy through proper nutrition, exercise and lifestyle changes.
 All treatments are specific to each patient and their health needs and goals.

 When a joint is not functioning properly there may be loss of motion, changes in the muscles that attach to the spine, irritation or injury to the nerves that radiate out from the vertebrae, degeneration of the disks or inflammation of tissues in the spinal region.
 Chiropractors are well trained to identify the components - or complex - of problems that may accompany a joint problem.
 Some of the symptoms you may notice include tenderness, soreness and stiffness, spasm, tightness or weakness, headaches, and reduced mobility.
 Pain may or may not be felt.
 Chiropractors typically use a combination of manual examination, patient history, and non-imaging physical tests and in some cases an x-ray, to determine what is taking place.